-Section 1.b Admission Requirements
+Section 1.a and 1.b Admission Requirements

-This section requires programs to report the following information about the teacher preparation programs' entry and exit requirements. $(\S 205(a)(1)(C)(i))$
+This section requires programs to report the following information about the teacher preparation programs' entry and exit requirements, at the undergraduate and postgraduate levels. $(\S 205(a)(1)(C)(i))$

 - Are there initial certification programs at the postgraduate level?

 If yes, for each element listed below, indicate if it is required for admission into or exit from any of your teacher preparation program(s) at the postgraduate level.

 - Transcript

 - Fingerprint check

 - Background check

 - Minimum number of courses/credits/semester hours completed

 - Minimum GPA

 - Minimum GPA in content area coursework

 - Minimum GPA in professional education coursework

 - Minimum ACT score

-- Minimum SAT score
+- o Minimum SAT score

 - Minimum basic skills test score

 - Subject area/academic content test or other subject matter verification

 - Recommendation(s)

 - Essay or personal statement

 - o Interview, and

 - Other requirements.

 - What is the minimum GPA required for admission into the program?

-- What was the median GPA of individuals accepted into the program in academic year 2015-16?

-- What is the minimum GPA required for completing the program? - What was the median GPA of individuals completing the program in academic year 2015-16?
+- What was the median GPA of individuals accepted into the program in academic year 2016-17? - What is the minimum GPA required for completing the program? - What was the median GPA of individuals completing the program in academic year 2016-17?

-Table 1 indicates that the admission requirements are fairly similar for all routes - the minimum GPA required for admission into the program was 2.5.
-The median GPA of individuals accepted into the program was 3.0 for Alternative, not IHE-Based route, 3.19 for Alternative, IHE-Based route, and 3.24 for Traditional route.
-The median GPA of individuals who completed the program was 3.5 for Alternative, not IHE-Based route, 3.78 for Alternative, IHE-Based route, and 3.85 for Traditional route.
+Table 1 indicates the GPA requirements for Traditional, Alternative IHE-based, and Alternative, not IHE-based routes.
+The minimum GPA required for admission into the program was 2.5 for all routes and the median GPA of individuals accepted into the program was 3.25 for Traditional route and 3.22 for Alternative route.
+The median GPA of individuals who completed the program was 3.9 for Traditional route and 3.79 for Alternative route.